 IS PERMISSION NEEDED TO RELOCATE A CHILD WITHIN A STATE?

-You do not necessarily need permission; all the law requires is for you to send a notice.
-There are plenty of situations where a party sends the notice, and the other side does not timely respond or object.
-After the fact, when that thirty-day window expires, then that other side loses and it is a much harder case to litigate.
-So overall, no, you do not need permission, you just have to provide notice.
-However, if the other side then objects within the thirty-day window, you would then need permission.
+You do not necessarily need permission; all the law requires is that you send a notice.
+There are plenty of situations in which a party sends the notice and the other side does not timely respond or object.
+After the fact, when that thirty-day window expires, then that other side loses, and it is a much more complex case to litigate.
+So overall, no, you do not need permission; you have to provide notice.
+However, if the other side objects within the 30-day window, you would need permission.

-If it is a situation where you are moving just to a different subdivision, or an area still relatively close in distance, and the other side objects, they need a really good reason for objecting.
-At that point in time, the analysis is still going to go in front of the court as to, “Why do you want to move?”
+If it is a situation where you are moving just to a different subdivision or an area still relatively close in distance, and the other side objects, they need a really good reason to object.
+At that point, the analysis will still go before the court to determine, “Why do you want to move?”
 It is probably something as simple as, “We need a bigger house,” or maybe they need a smaller house because two of the kids went off to college, and now they don’t need as much space.

 The Importance Of Retaining A Family Law Attorney

 It is one thing if you want to divide your marital estate.
-If you do not care how much you might be stacking on the monetary breakdown that is one thing.
-Often times, people try to do pro se divorces when it’s just asset or debt related, but it’s different when kids are involved.
-However, it is not uncommon for people to try to do divorces by themselves, even with kids.
-I have spent countless hours cleaning up messes regarding pro se divorces, because they think they got everything down right, but there are so many holes and ambiguities in the plans they came up with, that there is no clear answer in what they’ve stated.
+If you do not care how much you might be stacking on the monetary breakdown, that is one thing.
+Oftentimes, people try to do pro se divorces when it’s just asset or debt related, but it’s different when kids are involved.
+However, it is not uncommon for people to try to get a divorce by themselves, even with kids.
+I have spent countless hours cleaning up messes regarding pro se divorces, because they think they've got everything down right, but there are so many holes and ambiguities in the plans they've come up with that there is no clear answer to what they’ve stated.

-That is why you have an attorney who knows what they are doing, and will draft a good parenting plan, which is usually ten to twelve pages.
-We will address all those little caveats in there, and make sure everything is clear and as far as everything from contacting the other party, what to do regarding the other parties’ desire to move residences, and what do you do when there is a conflict between your schedules.
+That is why you have an attorney who knows what they are doing and will draft a good parenting plan, which is usually ten to twelve pages.
+We will address all those little caveats in there, make sure everything is clear, and address everything from contacting the other party to handling the other party’s desire to move residences to what to do when there is a conflict between your schedules.